||[Feb. 18th, 2006|12:47 pm]

 Mallory and CTRC had removed me from the VBSS team.
 The CO insisted that I join the VBSS team storming the M/V Nurani over the objections of both of them.
 Over-ruled, they failed to pass the word to me until it was too late to draw a firearm from the ship’s armory.
 I took my personal weapon, an armor piercing knife (Cold Steel Recon Tanto), and joined the team in the RHIB.

-As I headed aft from the bow along the M/V Nurani’s starboard side, I noted the dejected Master staring at a blanket on the deck, about ten feet away from him, out of the Boarding Officer's line of sight.
+As I headed aft from the bow along the M/V Nurani’s starboard side, I noted the dejected Captain staring at a blanket on the deck, maybe three paces from him, out of the Boarding Officer's line of sight.
 There was a half eaten grapefruit there, and a knife.
 Someone had been eating a snack, recently, while monitoring the pump's progress by my guess.
-I could hear our Boarding Officer criticizing the Master’s stupid decision and reckless action.
-I stopped and took a photograph of the knife as the Master watched me warily, then stood between him and the blade.
-He decided to stare elsewhere, then, refusing eye contact with either our Boarding Officer or with me.
+I could hear our Boarding Officer criticizing the Captain’s stupid decision and reckless action.
+The Captain made a move for the knife and I stepped into his way.
+He would have to get through me to get to his weapon.
+I stopped and took a photograph of the knife.
+He cast his dark eyes down, refusing eye contact with either our Boarding Officer or with me.

 I recorded details I'll not bore you with here.
 My report of the incident received a "High Value" evaluation from the Office of Naval Intelligence (ONI).
 This praise was well received by my chain of command, and I was happy to share the credit.
 Very many outstanding Intelligence professionals, especially Enlisted, never receive any "High Value" evaluations, which indicate Intelligence reports of executive level import (e.g., briefed to the President).
 This was my ninth such evaluation.
-It is just one step short of the information they wake the President up for.
 I was reinstated on the VBSS team from that day on.

 I thought the CO still treated me professionally.
 On Saturday, 12 September 1998, we sighted a known smuggler, the Off-Shore Resupply Vessel (OSRV) T-2000, in international waters.
 The CO and I stood shoulder-to-shoulder on the port bridge wing, scrutinizing the details of the contact.
-The CO told me directly that he wanted me on the boarding team that took that ship - no mistakes or "miscommunications" this time.
+The CO told me directly that he wanted me on the boarding team that took that ship - no mistakes or "miscommunications" from the incompetent Mallory or CTRC this time.
 We were waiting for the "go" from Headquarters when, unexpectedly, Central Command (CENTCOM) denied our request to board the smuggler.
 We've no idea why.

 The OSRV T-2000, 12 September 1998.